PaulD103/flask-herokuAPI/README.md

 * Choose an name for your app and a region <br>

 ### Step 6: Login into your Heroku
-First of all, you have to login: <br>
 `$ heroku login` <br>

 ### Step 7: Remote your project to your app